 Her published research has appeared in SAIS Review of International Affairs, Bulletin of the Atomic Scientists, Asia Policy, RUSI Journal, Politique Etrangère, International Relations, Jane's Navy International, and others, including in books published by Cambridge University Press and Oxford University Press.

 She is a frequent commentator in the media, including interviews in the New York Times, Foreign Affairs, Bloomberg, Politico, NPR, Newsweek International, Die Zeit, Süddeutsche Zeitung, Le Monde, France Culture, Liberation, Le Point, Vice News, ABC News, WNYC Radio, The Voice of America, The Daily Beast, Radio Canada International, Politiken, Belingske, Morgenbladet, Aftenposten, and others, including in documentary movies.

-Language competence: English, Norwegian, Polish, French, and Russian.
+Language competence: fluent in English, Norwegian, Polish, French, and Russian.

 Fields of interest

 - Russia, security and defence